 In recent years Telstra and Optus have upgraded their cable networks with DOCSIS3.0 technology, providing data at up to 100Mb/s.
 This investment has enabled the providers to meet consumer demand for faster broadband services.
 The roll out of the National Broadband Network under the December 2013 strategic review has placed a greater emphasis on existing hybrid fibre coax plant being part of the national broadband plan.
 As such, many customers in NBN areas will not be migrated to the new fibre network, as had been anticipated under the former NBN plan which had envisaged a near-national FttP footprint.

-The other main player is TransACT, operating a hybrid fibre coax network in Ballarat, Geelong and Mildura, with all of these regions also having received a million dollar upgrade to the higher-speed 100Mb/s.
-Since the acquisition of TransACT by iiNet in late 2011, these networks will now be integrated in the company’s overall infrastructure plans.
+The other main cable player is TransACT, operating a hybrid fibre coax network in Ballarat, Geelong and Mildura.
+Since the acquisition of TransACT by iiNet in late 2011, these networks have been integrated in the latter’s company’s overall infrastructure plans.

-In this report BuddeComm provides an overview of the hybrid fibre coax networks run by the operators.
-It also gives background information on technologies, together with market statistics in both the text and in tables and charts.
-The report assesses the potential market growth of hybrid fibre coax networks in the years leading to the deployment of the National Broadband Network.
+This report provides an overview of the HFC networks run by the key operators.
+It also gives background information on technologies, including the development of the DOCSIS3.1 standard, together with market statistics from a range of sources.
+The report assesses the potential market growth of HFC networks in the years leading to the deployment of the National Broadband Network.

-NBN transition developments; fibre; DOCSIS upgrades to 3.1; calls for HFC wholesale access services; ABS data to June 2013; market developments to October 2013.
+NBN transition developments; fibre; DOCSIS standard upgrade to 3.1; calls for HFC wholesale access services; ABS data to December 2013; analysis of the NBN strategic review; market developments to April 2014.

 Companies mentioned in this report include – AUSTAR, Optus, FOXTEL, Telstra, Neighbourhood Cable, TransACT.